Downtown Development Authority

 - Kerri Pollard, Vice Chairperson, owner Spa Agio

-- Dan Johnson, owner Ironwood Grill/Park Place Gastro Pub
+- Dan Johnson, owner Ironwood Grill and Park Place Gastro Pub

 - Robert Parent, owner Sun & Snow Sports